Idaho State Historical Records Advisory Board (SHRAB) Grants

 How Much Money Can We Get?

-Grants from $2,500 to $5,000 will be awarded to qualifying institutions and organizations for collections management, preservation, and other archival projects.
+Grants up to $5,000 will be awarded to qualifying institutions and organizations for collections management, preservation, and other archival projects.
 All grants must be matched on a dollar for dollar basis, either cash or in-kind.

-What are SHRAB’s Priorities in Determining What to Fund?
+What are SHRAB’s Criteria in Determining What to Fund?

 What Do You Mean by Matching Funds?